David Eaton became Western Australia’s first Small Business Commissioner and CEO of the Small Business Development Corporation in January 2012.

 - providing advice to the WA Minister for Small Business

-One of the main functions of the Commissioner is to oversee an alternative dispute resolution service for small business.
-The Alternative Dispute Resolution (ADR) service provides a low-cost method to resolve business-to-business and business-to-government disputes, avoiding court action and preserving business relationships.
+One of the main functions of the Commissioner is to oversee a Dispute Resolution Service for small business.
+The Dispute Resolution Service provides a low-cost method to resolve business-to-business and business-to-government disputes, avoiding court action and preserving business relationships.

 The Commissioner is responsible for advocating for the fair treatment of small business by assisting public sector bodies to consider the impact of legislation and policies (red tape) on the sector with a particular focus on reducing the burden of compliance.
 The Commissioner can investigate and report to the Minister on the behaviour of public sector bodies that adversely affect small business.